The WWF is run at a local level by the following offices...

 Our priorities:

-- Public finance: WWF is working with European public financial institutions such as the European Investment Bank to ensure that they lead by example and align their policies with 2030 and 2050 sustainability objectives.
+- Public finance: WWF is working with European public financial institutions such as the European Investment Bank to ensure that they lead by example and align their policies with the EU’s 2030 and 2050 sustainability objectives.

 - Defining transition finance: Ensure clarity on which activities, assets and financial products are sustainable or on the path to becoming sustainable, and which cannot be and should be phased out.
 This involves work on corporate transition plans and related EU laws, the EU Taxonomy, Corporate Sustainability Reporting Directive, Corporate Sustainability Due Diligence Directive and Sustainable Finance Disclosure Regulation.